 The honour of leading the convoy will go to the driver who has raised the most funds.
 This is a great way to show your support for Special Olympic athletes, as well as create exposure for your truck and company.
 Reach out to your friends, family, coworkers, vendors, and service and parts providers to sponsor your entry!
 With the help of your community, you can stand at the forefront of the trucking industry’s support of the Special Olympics.

 GUIDELINES FOR LEAD TRUCK

 We are so very grateful to every driver who helps to support our athletes through the collection of pledges.
-In consultation with other Convoys in Canada, the guidelines for determining the lead truck and the top 10 trucks will be as follows:
+In consultation with other Convoys in Canada, the guidelines for determining the lead truck and the top 10 drivers will be as follows:

-- All pledges must be turned in by 9:00 am on the day of the convoy
+- All pledges must be turned in by 9:00 am on the day of the Convoy

-- There will be no leader board
+- There will be no leaderboard

 - The driver with the most pledges turned in by 9:00 am will be lead truck